Horrocubes/horrocubes-plutus-smartcontracts/README.md

 License
 -------

+Note: The instructions on how to set the environment were taken from IOHK repository: https://github.com/input-output-hk/Alonzo-testnet/blob/main/Alonzo-tutorials/Plutus_transactions_tutorial.md

 This contents of this repository is released under the terms of the Apache-2.0 license.
 See [LICENSE](LICENSE) for more information or see https://www.apache.org/licenses/LICENSE-2.0.html.